twbarber/resume/README.md

 [profile]: <>
 ### Profile

+Senior Software Engineer with a passion for developing well written and maintainable code, an affinity towards Open Source Software and Remote Work, and a desire to be part of a successful team.

 [education]: <>
 ### Education

-### May 2014 B.A Computer Science - SUNY Potsdam, Potsdam, New York
+**May 2014 B.A Computer Science** - SUNY Potsdam, Potsdam, New York

 [work]: <>
 ### Work